-The secured claims of the Bridge Lenders, Ryan Lake, Steve Vande Brake, Arlon Sandbulte, Dirk Dorn, and Iowa Corn Opportunities, LLC, respectively, are manifested in five separate notes dated April 29, 2009, the aggregate original principal amount of which was \$7,500,000.
-The current balance on the Bridge Lender Notes is approximately \$8,297,046.
+The secured claims of the Bridge Lenders, Ryan Lake, Steve Vande Brake, Arlon Sandbulte, Dirk Dorn, and Iowa Corn Opportunities, LLC, respectively, are manifested in five separate notes dated April 29, 2009, the aggregate original principal amount of which was \$7,500,000.00, and also includes a separate note from the Debtor to Arlon Sandbulte in October of 2008 in the amount of \$150,000.
+The current balance on all of the Bridge Lender Notes is approximately \$8,450,000.
 The Bridge Lender Notes are secured by mortgages on the Plant, which mortgages the Bridge Lenders contend are superior to all other encumbrances on the Plant.
-The Bridge Lender Notes are further secured by mortgages on the Feed Mill, which mortgages appear to be subordinate to the mortgages of Iowa Prairie Bank up to an amount not to exceed \$1,000,000 pursuant to subordination agreements executed by each of the Bridge Lenders.
+The Bridge Lender Notes are further secured by mortgages on the Feed Mill, which mortgages appear to be subordinate to the mortgages of Iowa Prairie Bank (up to \$650,000) and FWS pursuant to subordination agreements executed by each of the Bridge Lenders.
 The Bridge Lender Notes are further secured by security agreements creating security interests in other assets of the Debtor, including cash collateral.

-Notwithstanding any provision to the contrary herein, upon entry of the Confirmation Order, the Class 2 Secured Claims shall be Allowed in full in the aggregate amount of \$8,297,045.63 and shall constitute an Allowed Secured Claim for all purposes of this Plan and the Chapter 11 Case, not subject to defense, offset, counterclaim, recoupment, reduction, subordination or recharacterization by the Debtor, the Reorganized Debtor or any party in interest.
-The Bridge Lenders' Class 2 Secured Claims shall be Reinstated as of the Effective Date, which shall include payment over time and payment in accordance with the terms and conditions of the Bridge Lender Notes and related agreements except as amended and extended as provided herein.
-On the Effective Date, the Debtor and the Bridge Lenders shall be reaffirm the Bridge Lender Notes and related agreements, in their entirety, unaltered except as provided below:
+Notwithstanding any provision to the contrary herein, upon entry of the Confirmation Order, the Class 2 Secured Claims shall be Allowed in full in the aggregate amount of \$8,450,000 and shall constitute an Allowed Secured Claim for all purposes of this Plan and the Chapter 11 Case, not subject to defense, offset, counterclaim, recoupment, reduction, subordination or recharacterization by the Debtor, the Reorganized Debtor or any party in interest.
+The Bridge Lenders' Class 2 Secured Claims shall be Reinstated as of the Effective Date, which shall include payment over time and payment in accordance with the terms and conditions of the Bridge Lender Notes and related agreements, except as amended and extended as provided herein.
+On the Effective Date, the Debtor and the Bridge Lenders shall reaffirm the Bridge Lender Notes and related agreements, in their entirety, unaltered except as provided below: